NASA preps 'more complex and riskier' Hubble Space Telescope fix

-The Hubble Space Telescope has spent over three decades bringing us glorious images and data, but it's showing its age.
+The Hubble Space Telescope has spent over three decades delivering glorious images and data, but it's showing its age.
 The Hubble team is still troubleshooting a problem with the telescope's payload computer -- a piece of hardware built in the 1980s -- that controls its science instruments.
-So far, the fixes haven't worked, but the agency isn't giving up hope.
+So far, the fixes haven't worked, but the agency isn't giving up.

 The computer issue cropped up on June 13.
 "After analyzing the data, the Hubble operations team is investigating whether a degrading memory module led to the computer halt," NASA said in a statement a few days later.
 Hubble is a joint project from NASA and the European Space Agency.